chris-cl587/chris-cl587.github.io/index.md

 # Presentations

+* [Linear invariants of tensors](https://slides.com/chrisliu/linear-invariants-of-tensors) - I visited University of British Columbia to collaborate on some ideas in finding [null patterns](https://arxiv.org/abs/2408.17425) in tensors and gave a talk about some existing work in the area.

+* [Simultaneous Sylvester Systems (SSS) and some applications](https://slides.com/chrisliu/mfo-sss) - I partook in Oberwolfach's [computational group theory research meeting](https://publications.mfo.de/bitstream/handle/mfo/4340/OWR_2025_27.pdf) in June 2025 where I presented some results for speeding up certain bottleneck cases of the module endomorphism problem.

+* [Prelim - Computation of algebraic invariants for tensors and product decompositions](https://slides.com/chrisliu/prelim) - Preliminary exam completed in May 2025 as part of CSU Math PhD program requirements

+* [W Type](https://slides.com/chrisliu/acts-w-type/) - As part of the Applied Category Theory seminar, I presented on W-types, a generalized recursive type that encompassesses all `well-founded`, or `well-ordered` trees.

 * [Fast Solutions to Simultaneous Sylvester Systems](https://slides.com/chrisliu/quicksylver-taga24) - As part of the [Tensors Algebra-Geometry-Applications 2024](https://thetensor.space/events/TAGA-2024) conference, I [presented](https://thetensor.space/events/TAGA24-Conference-Resources#chris-liu) on an algorithm for solving tensor equations.

 * [Quick solvers for endomorphisms of modules.](https://thetensor.space/events/GNT-2023#chris-liu) - As part of the [Groups, Nilpotence, and Tensors 2023](https://thetensor.space/events/GNT-2023) conference, I presented on ideas to solve Simultaneous Sylvester Systems - systems of matrix equations of the form XA_i + B_iY = C_i.